A brief history....

 We believe the Town Hall was used by the Town Estates for a period up until World War II, when it was used by the army for billets during the 1940s.From a letter found on the premises it states that fridges were kept under the staircase used to store the meat for the troupes.

 Our current Dance Studio used to be the Main Kitchen and as the soldiers collected their meals in their tin plates they used to eat their meals in what is now the Main Ballroom.A sign saying Rialto used to be fixed to one of the turrets somewhere at the top of the Building and from this the Rialto Ballroom was established.

 The name was subsequently changed to Regency Ballroom by Molly and John Buxton’s parents, who rented the property after the war and they laid one of the best dance floors in the Midlands.Molly and John Buxton carried on the Dance School from their parents when they left school as sweethearts.
 They retired to Cornwall after running a very successful Dance school for over forty years.
 They still run dances three days a week pulling in over 200 people each session.

-When John and Molly left, the Regency Ballroom was taken over by the Harwood School of Dance until they relocated in June 2007.It had been left derelict until it was taken over by Chris, Kim and Andrew Dunn in October 2008 who continue to run the ballroom as a dance school and venue for hire.
+When John and Molly left, the Regency Ballroom was taken over by another dance school until they relocated in June 2007.It had been left derelict until it was taken over by Chris, Kim and Andrew Dunn in October 2008 who continue to run the ballroom as a dance school and venue for hire.